-a.
-Further studies relating to the production and distribution of important marine organisms to physical parameters such as sea surface temperature, currents, wind speed, wave action, salinity, etc. are needed to facilitate and enhance a comprehensive study of the distribution and migration mechanisms for salmon in the sea.
+Studies relating to the production and distribution of important marine organisms to physical parameters such as sea surface temperature, currents, wind speed, wave action, salinity, etc. are badly needed to facilitate and enhance a comprehensive study of the distribution and migration mechanisms for salmon in the sea.